elizabethadelaide/scalaDSPFiltering/README.md

 ![Trace of M = M_11 - M_22 = lambda_1 plus lambda_2](/math/trace.jpg)

+For a large enough R, a corner is registered.
+Corners are returned in an array of corner objects, each containing an x coordinate, a y coordinate and the R value.
+The default R threshold is 120.
+Kappa can also be adjusted from its default value at 0.14.

 The outcome:

 ![A window with corners highlighted in red](/images/harrisStephens.jpg)